perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Widget delete button is out of bound when the widget is filling the whole screen.
 - Contact list can't be retrieved in some devices.
+- Quick Launch can sometime bugged out when opening it.

 ---